thamannavasan/website_current/_pages/publications.md

 <a href="https://thamannavasan.netlify.app/_pages/superviseduse.pdf" target="_blank">**The Costs and Benefits of a Supervised Use Site in Denver, Colorado**</a>, with Amos Irwin and Lisa Raville. *Drug Policy Alliance*, Feburary 2019. <br>
 Report marshals the best available data from Denver and from existing facilities in Canada and Europe to analyze the cost effectiveness of a prospective supervised use site in Denver.

+<a href="https://thamannavasan.netlify.app/_pages/Urban Rural.pdf" target="_blank">**Urban Tax Cuts, Rural Health Cuts: The AHCA’s Effect on Colorado**</a>, with Samantha Curran, Kathy White, and Chris Stiffler *Colorado Fiscal Institute*, June 2017. <br>
+Report marshals the best available data from Denver and from existing facilities in Canada and Europe to analyze the cost effectiveness of a prospective supervised use site in Denver.

 <a href="https://thamannavasan.netlify.app/_pages/Comparing-ColoradoCare.pdf" target="_blank">**Comparing ColoradoCare: An Analysis of Health Care Costs for Latino and Immigrant Coloradans**</a>, with Chris Stiffler, Kathy White, and Luke Straka. *Colorado Fiscal Institute*, July 2016.<br>
 Analysis of universal healthcare system on access to care and cost for the Latino community in Colorado.
 Original survey to bridge competency gaps present in existing national and state panel data sets such as the MEPS to understand gaps in access and care.